These are the twelve ideas that govern every decision in CocoPlus. They are worth understanding not just as rules — but as the reasoning behind them.

 This is not a nice-to-have.
 It is the difference between a project that gets smarter with time and one that resets with every new session.

 The Memory Engine captures decisions as they happen.
 CocoCupper identifies patterns after sessions complete.
 CocoGrove stores the patterns worth keeping permanently.
-Three-layer memory architecture exists because different knowledge has different durability: some decisions are relevant for today's session, some for the next month of sessions, and some indefinitely.
+The three-layer memory architecture exists because different knowledge has different durability: some decisions are relevant for today's session, some for the next month of sessions, and some indefinitely.

 The cost of documentation is paid once.
 The benefit of not re-discovering something is paid every time it would have been re-discovered.